 Congratulations on taking the first step towards joining our storied Institute and the Corps of Cadets.
 Our Team is here to assist you along your application journey!

-VMI is currently not on the Common Application.
+VMI is currently not on the Common App.
 The VMI application is conducted internally through the VMI portal.
-Download these step-by-step instructions first if you’d like a guide through our system.
+The application is available now for enrolling for Fall 2023.

 - You also have the option to download and mail a Paper Application .